MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-D-Pipeline-Safety/part-192-Transportation-Natural-Other-Gas-Pipeline-Minimum-Federal-Safety-Standards/subpart-B-Materials/section-192.59.md

 ##### § 192.59 Plastic pipe. #####

-Link to an amendment published at 83 FR 58716, Nov.
-20, 2018.

 (a) New plastic pipe is qualified for use under this part if:

-(1) It is manufactured in accordance with a listed specification; and
+(1) It is manufactured in accordance with a listed specification;

-(2) It is resistant to chemicals with which contact may be anticipated.
+(2) It is resistant to chemicals with which contact may be anticipated; and

+(3) It is free of visible defects.

 (b) Used plastic pipe is qualified for use under this part if: